 Who Should Consider Semaglutide?

-- Sensitive to side effects
+- Are sensitive to medication side effects

 Who Should Consider Tirzepatide?

-- Insulin resistance
+- Are managing insulin resistance

 Side Effects and Tolerability